stragod/SQL-projects/Crypto currency exchange/readme.md

 Project: Analyzing Trading Volume by Currency Pair

-Objective: To analyze the trading volume of different currency pairs on a cryptocurrency exchange.

 Dataset:  A cryptocurrency exchange data would be provided by the exchange or by scraping the data via APIs.
 The data would include information such as timestamp, base_currency, quote_currency, price, quantity etc.